JustinDFuller/justindfuller.com/word/flexible.md

 It turns out, we Software Engineers already have flexible tools.
 They just aren’t *useful* tools.
 Think about it: The operating systems, the networking, even the programming languages.
 All of these are flexible tools.
 You can use them to build almost anything.

 But that’s the key, you can *use them* to build useful things.
 They aren’t useful themselves.
-No one “uses” the Operating System.
-They use the applications running on them.
+I'm not aware of anyone who “uses” the Operating System.
+But everyone I know uses the applications running on them.

 The flexibility of these things also comes at great cost.
 They are quite abstract and what we might refer to as “low-level” because they operate on moving bytes instead of representing businesses, projects, and features.
 They must also find a way to ensure they work without actually knowing exactly how they will be used.
 This work is difficult and abstract.
 Most of us don’t want to — and wouldn’t benefit from — work like that.

-## Instead
+### Instead

 I recommend building *focused and useful* — rather than flexible — things.